anthony-tresontani/django-adaptors/docs/index.rst

         If null is set to True and no value is found, return this default value instead of None.

+`attribute`

+       If set, will use this attribute instead of the text value of the XML element

 Meta
 ----